 Trevor Kletz Hazards lecture

 Process safety pioneer Trevor Kletz was a regular contributor to Hazards from its outset 60 years ago, serving as a committee member and helping to develop and grow the conference series.
-The Trevor Kletz Hazards lecture was introduced in his memory, and is often delivered by a guest speaker from outside the process industries with transferable lessons to share.
+The Trevor Kletz Hazards lecture was introduced in his memory.

-Invited industry experts will participate in a panel discussion on day three, taking questions from the audience and sharing their thoughts.
-Discussion will focus on the process safety lessons learnt over the last 60 years.
+Invited industry experts will participate in our panel discussion, taking questions from the audience and sharing their thoughts.

 As well as oral presentations, there will be a wealth of process safety knowledge and experience shared in poster form, available to view throughout the conference.

 Delegates will be invited to vote for their best poster throughout the conference and the winner will be awarded the Sam Mannan Poster Prize.
 The poster prize is named in memory of the Executive Director of the Mary Kay O'Connor Process Safety Center (US), who supported Hazards for many years and passed away in 2018.

 Monday 30 November, 12:30—14:30 and 15:00—17:00

 Our two-hour workshop sessions will offer the chance to explore certain core topics in more depth and reflect on how safety is managed in your organisation.

 The Professional Process Safety Engineer registration provides public recognition to peer-reviewed practitioners working in process safety related roles.
 It is open to existing Chartered Members and Fellows of IChemE with significant process safety experience.